 - Purchase : Get your coupons and discounts out there, whether it’s through your PPC ad text, a pre-sales email, or social media .

 - Repurchase : Keep in contact with your customers via scheduled emails, social media, and personal outreach.
+Your customers are your best growth opportunity.

 While it’s common for online business owners to always focus on the sale, it’s important to remember that your flock of customers are scattered across the field.
 By herding them through the right gates using your marketing, you’ll be able to enjoy a much more dependable customer pipeline.